josejavierpaez/notes-app-mern/README.md

-# this is notes app created with the MERN stack
+# this is notes app created with the MERN stack.

+npm install